Close Icon

 Stamp Duty (Land Transaction Tax in Wales)

-As of December 2024, Wales has increased the higher residential Land Transaction Tax (LTT) rates.
-The updated rates for additional residential properties, effective from 11 December 2024, are:
+As of December 2024, Wales increased the higher residential Land Transaction Tax (LTT) rates for additional properties:

 • Up to £180,000: 5%